ds-modules/curriculum-guide/connector/instructor/logistics.md

 ## bCourses

 For bCourses access, please contact the department under which your course is listed.
-If you are teaching an L&S connector course, you should contact Cathryn Carson to receive bCourses access.
+If you are teaching an L&S connector course, you should contact Ryan Edwards to receive bCourses access.